A Lotte Data – Minecraft Data Pack

 • minecraft:features_cannot_replace includes End portals.

-• minecraft:flowers includes spore blossoms and potted flowers.
+• minecraft:flowers includes potted flowers.

 • minecraft:frogs_spawnable_on includes clay and moss blocks.